Machine learning with neural networks: Adaptation of the learning rate

-The discontinuity of the update rule at $w_{mn}=0$ is cured by defining $\mbox{sgn}(0)=0$.
-Comparing Equations (\ref{eq:dwL2}) and (\ref{eq:dwL1}) we see that $L_1$-regularisation reduces small weights much more than $L_2$-regularisation.
-We expect therefore that the $L_1$-scheme puts more weights to zero, compared with the $L_2$-scheme.

-These two weight-decay schemes are referred to as {\em regularisation} schemes because they tend to help against overfitting .
-How does this work?
-Weight decay adds a constraint to the problem of minimising the energy function.
-The result is a compromise, depending upon the value $\gamma$, between a small value of $H$ and small weight values.
-The idea is that a network with smaller weights is more robust to the effect of noise.
-When the weights are small, then small changes in some of the patterns do not give a substantially different training result.
-When the network has large weights, by contrast, it may happen that small changes in the input give significant differences in the training result that are difficult to {\em generalise} (Figure \figref{C6S3CT10}).
-Other regularisation schemes are discussed in Chapter \ref{chap:dl}.

-\subsection{Adaptation of the learning rate}
+\section{Adaptation of the learning rate}

-It is tempting to choose larger learning rates, because they enable the network to escape more efficiently from shallow minima.
-But clearly this causes problems when the energy function varies rapidly.
-As a result the training may fail because the training dynamics starts to oscillate.
-This can be avoided by changing the learning rule somewhat
+It is tempting to choose larger learning rates , because they enable the network to escape more efficiently from shallow minima.
+But this can lead to problems when the energy function varies rapidly, causing the training to fail.
+To avoid this, one uses an {\em adaptive} learning rule, such as:

-Here $t=0,1,2,\ldots,n$ labels the iteration number, and $\delta\! w_{ij}^{(0)}= -\eta {\partial H}/{\partial w_{ij}^{(0)}}$.
-You see that the increment at step $t$ depends not only on the instantaneous gradient, but also on the weight increment $\delta\! w^{(t-1)}_{ij}$ of the previous iteration.
+Here $t=1,2,\ldots,T$ labels the iteration number.
+We see that the increment at step $t$ depends not only on the instantaneous gradient, but also on the weight change $\delta\! w^{(t-1)}_{mn}$ of the previous iteration.
 We say that the dynamics becomes {\em inertial} , the weights gain {\em momentum} .
-The parameter $\alpha\geq 0 $ is called {\em momentum constant} .
+The parameter $\alpha\geq 0 $ is called momentum constant .
 It determines how strong the inertial effect is.
-Obviously $\alpha=0$ corresponds to the usual backpropagation rule.
-When $\alpha$ is positive, then how does inertia change the learning rule?
-Iterating Equation (\ref{eq:inertia}) gives
+We see that $\alpha=0$ corresponds to the usual backpropagation rule.
+When $\alpha$ is positive, then how does inertia change the learning process?
+Iterating Equation (\ref{eq:inertia}) yields